ioos/passive-acoustics/_docs/index.md

 This page details some of the available resources that U.S. IOOS recognizes as guidelines for current best practices with respect to passive acoustic monitoring.

-# Resources
+### Resources

-* A Metadata Convention
+* A Metadata Convention for Passive Acoustic Recording - <{{ site.url }}/passive-acoustics/metadata-convention.html>
+* NCEI's Passive Acoustic Archive Best Practices - <https://www.ncei.noaa.gov/products/passive-acoustic-data#tab-3561>